Calcaneal apophysitis (Sever's disease) in children

 • Pain when the heel is squeezed

-What are the causes of Pediatric Calcaneal Apophysitis (Sever’s Disease)?
+What are the causes of calcaneal apophysitis (Sever's disease) in children?

 Calcaneal apophysitis can occur due to repeated trauma through the following: